appellation/pwnd/README.md

 ## Synchronization

 Secrets are exchanged between clients using WebRTC.
-As for synchronizing them, still not sure: maybe RAFT?
+Connections will be one-time and last as long as possible.
+No effort will be made to persist connections forever.

 Client B decrypts a secret from Client A using Client A's public key.
 Public keys are exchanged using physical proof such as QR code or physical device.